MaidLucy/blog/_posts/2024-05-09-The-Femboy-to-Trans-Girl-Pipeline.md

 The desire to try living as a girl was always present though.
 I always knew I had a female side and that I want to express it.
-The though of becoming a girl always seemed faint though, as I was certain it would be impossible.
+The thought of becoming a girl always seemed faint though, as I was certain it would be impossible.

 I also was always a weird kid.
-I always got long better with girls of my age.
+I always got along better with girls of my age.
 I even had some really sweet friendships in elementary school days.
-That was until being friends with girls was "ewwww" and everyone started hating girls.
+That was until being friends with girls became "ewwww" and everyone started hating girls.
 I felt so disconnected to the world around me and I remember giving up friendships because male friends started shipping me with them and I couldn't handle that.